FordyceLab/MRBLEs/README.rst

   ``jupyter notebook``

 * This should open your default browser and display the contents of the folder your started the Jupyter Notebook environment from.
-* Click on the downloaded "example-notebook-shipped-data.ipynb", this will open that file.
+* Click on the downloaded "example-notebook-Github-data.ipynb", this will open that file.
 * Following the instruction in the opened Notebook.
 * Fore more information on using Jupyter Notebook: https://jupyter-notebook-beginner-guide.readthedocs.io.